 According to study author Dr. Kenneth Lam, “It’s a technical problem which, unlike so much of aging, is actually solvable.
 In the hospital, I can order an M.R.I. and charge the system thousands of dollars.
 But down the road, that won’t help patients not fall.
 What happens when they get home?”

 A program at Johns Hopkins in Baltimore is looking to change this by introducing inexpensive assistive tools to seniors.
 Through a few in-home visits by an occupational therapist, repair specialist and nurse, needs are identified and resolved.
 That may mean installing grab bars in the bathroom, removing fall hazards, or adding a raised toilet seat or shower chair.
 Small changes such as these may make a substantial difference in a senior’s capacity to safely and independently manage activities of daily living.

-At CareWorks Health Services, providers of award-winning Laguna Woods elder care, we are pleased to offer in-home evaluations to recommend improvements to the home environment that enhance safety and help older adults remain independent as well as in control.
+At CareWorks Health Services, one of the top home health agencies in Huntington Beach and the nearby areas, we are pleased to offer in-home evaluations to recommend improvements to the home environment that enhance safety and help older adults remain independent as well as in control.
 We are able to also help enhance seniors’ safety, comfort, and independence through services such as:

 - Providing accompanied transportation for medical appointments, errands, and fun outings